henriquealbert/adonisjs-jobs/README.md

 ## Overview

-@hschmaiske/jobs provides a clean, class-based approach to background job processing in AdonisJS applications.
-Jobs are automatically discovered from your `app/jobs/` directory, eliminating manual registration while providing direct access to the pg-boss API.
+@hschmaiske/jobs provides a clean, class-based approach to background job processing in AdonisJS applications with separate base classes for dispatchable jobs and scheduled cron tasks.
+Jobs are automatically discovered from your `app/jobs/` and `app/cron/` directories, eliminating manual registration while providing direct access to the pg-boss API.

 ## Key Features

-- **Auto-Discovery**: Jobs are automatically registered from `app/jobs/` - no manual setup required
+- **Auto-Discovery**: Jobs and cron tasks are automatically discovered from `app/jobs/` and `app/cron/` - no manual setup required
 - **PostgreSQL Native**: Leverages your existing PostgreSQL database with ACID guarantees
 - **Zero Abstractions**: Direct pg-boss API access without wrapper methods
 - **TypeScript Support**: Full TypeScript support and pg-boss options